bbalganjjm/natural_js/docs/v2/popup.md

 # Behavior

-The wrapper restores focus to the opener when it remains connected and lets the browser provide modal focus and keyboard containment.
+The wrapper restores focus to the opener when it remains connected.
+The native dialog provides modal behavior; the wrapper keeps Tab and Shift+Tab inside the dialog at focus boundaries.
 An owning CVC page should register `context.own(() => popup.dispose())`.
 Detaching the dialog or its page host aborts an opening with no earlier reserved output or ordinary close; a reserved result survives detachment unless cleanup fails.
 The wrapper observes only while that opening lives.
 No visual overlay or global popup service is generated.[^popup]

 A plain authored `<dialog>` that does not host a CVC page uses native `showModal()` and `close()` directly; there is no separate Dialog binder.[^popup]